actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 This action relies on [actions/checkout](https://github.com/actions/checkout/) for checking out the repo and setting up the environment.

-The following is an example of a workflow that bumps and tags the project after a pull request is merged into main.
+The following is an example of a workflow that bumps the project version after a pull request is merged into main.
 It searches for keywords in the pull request's title to determine the bump type.

 This example workflow would commit directly to `main` and thus would need permission to do so.
 If no branch protection rule is in place, the default `secrets.GITHUB_TOKEN` would suffice.
 Otherwise, either an ssh key (used in this example) or a PAT (personal access token) should be provided to the @actions/checkout step.